pamelafox/staticmaps-function/README.md

     azd up
     ```

-    It will prompt you to login, pick a subscription, and provide a location (like "eastus").
+    It will prompt you to provide an `azd` environment name (like "staticmaps"), select a subscription from your Azure account, and select a location (like "eastus").
 Then it will provision the resources in your account and deploy the latest code.

 4. Once it finishes deploying, navigate to the API endpoint URL from the output.
 Since the function is secured, you should see a 401 when navigating to the function endpoint.
 However, the CDN endpoint should successfully display the documentation.

+5. When you've made any changes to the app code, you can just run:

+    ```shell
+    azd deploy
+    ```

 ### CI/CD pipeline